Gavriil1/CI_PP4_TD/README.md

 ### View/Edit Task page
-- Allows the user to edit/view task.
+- Allows the user to edit/view tasks.
 <details><summary>See feature images</summary>

 ![Edit/View Task](docs/features/update-view.png)
 </details>

 ### Delete Task page
-- Allows user to delete task.
+- Allows the user to delete a task.
 <details><summary>See feature images</summary>

 ![Delete Task](docs/features/delete-task.png)
 </details>

 ### Social Media Links and CopyRight
-- A logo and link is used for each social media displayed
+- A logo and link are used for each social media platform displayed.
-- All links open in a new tab to ensure user is not directed away from the business
+- All links open in a new tab to ensure the user is not directed away from the business.
-- Displayed on all pages
+- Displayed on all pages.

 <details><summary>See feature images</summary>